Asymptotic local hypothesis testing between a pure bipartite state and the completely mixed state: Preliminary and main results

-For a class of POVMs $C$, the Hoeffding bound $B_C(r|\rho\|\sigma)$ (or $A_C(r|\rho\|\sigma)$) is defined as an optimum type $2$ (or $1$) error exponent under the restriction where the other error exponent is lower bounded by a constant $r$:
+For a class of POVMs $C$, the Hoeffding bound $B_C(r|\rho\|\sigma)$ (or $A_C(r|\rho\|\sigma)$) is defined as the optimum type-$2$ (or type-$1$) error exponent under the restriction where the other error exponent is lower bounded by a constant $r$:

-For global POVMs $C=g$, the Hoeffding bound has the following formula \cite{H07,ANSV08}:
+In the above equations, type-1 error probability $\alpha\left(T_n\right)$ and type-2 error probability $\beta\left(T_n\right)$ are defined by Eqs.~(\ref{eq def type 1 error}) and (\ref{eq def type 2 error}), respectively.
+For global POVMs $C=g$, the Hoeffding bounds have the following formula \cite{H07,ANSV08}:

 By means of the above analytical formulas for the various optimal error exponents under global POVM, we can calculate these optimal global error exponents for our hypothesis testing problem as follows: